-Class 1: Secured Claim of Nationstar Mortgage, LLC
+Class 1: Secured Claim of US Bank

 Debtor is the sole beneficiary of the Paul Savenok Revocable Trust dated April 13, 2003, which holds a 1% ownership interest in the Debtor's personal residence located at 102 East Farnham Lane, Wheaton, Illinois (the "Property").
-The Property is subject to a first mortgage in favor of Nationstar Mortgage, LLC, a second mortgage in favor of Community Bank-Wheaton/Glen Ellyn and a third mortgage in favor of EL Funding Partnership, LLC.
-The value of the Property is estimated to be \$1,200,000.00 and Nationstar Mortgage, LLC is owed \$2,427,218.51 according to its proof of claim.
+The Property is subject to a first mortgage in favor of US Bank, a second mortgage in favor of Community Bank-Wheaton/Glen Ellyn and a third mortgage in favor of EL Funding Partnership, LLC.
+The value of the Property is estimated to be \$1,200,000.00 and US Bank is owed \$2,427,218.51 according to its proof of claim.
 Since the Property is worth less than the amount due and owing on the first mortgage, the claims of Community Bank-Wheaton/Glen Ellyn and EL Funding Partnership, LLC are wholly unsecured.
 Those claims are addressed in classes 3-4.

-The Debtor is marketing the Property to potential purchasers for a short sale.
-In the event a short sale offer is accepted, the Property will be sold in accordance with the short sale contract.
-Nationstar shall not have an unsecured deficiency claim once the Property is sold.
+The Debtor is currently marketing the Property for sale.
+In the event an offer is accepted, the Property will be sold in accordance with the sale contract subject to approval by US Bank.
+US Bank shall not have an unsecured deficiency claim once the Property is sold.
+In the event that the Property is not sold within six months after the effective date of an order confirming the Debtor's Plan, the automatic stay shall terminate and US Bank shall have the right to pursue its foreclosure remedies in state court.
 The claim of Class 1 is impaired.